 |Barleycorn, the unit for shoe sizes|

 For some time, leaders in Britain felt there was a need to standardize the many units of measurement that had been used throughout the nation’s rich history.
 The Imperial System was derived greatly from the measurements that were used by the Romans.
-Important concepts taken from the ancient system include uncia, the base unit that became the modern inch, pes, which was comprised of 12 unciae and became the modern foot, and mille, which was the basis for the modern mile.
+Important concepts taken from the ancient system include uncia, the base unit that became the modern inch, pes, which comprised 12 unciae and became the modern foot, and mille, which was the basis for the modern mile.
 The measurements for these were determined by using the average foot length of the Roman Centurion.
 These units had to be altered slightly for incorporation into the Imperial System, but the base of 12 units still remains today.

 Royalty had a great impact on the adaptation of these Imperial measurements.
 For example, it is thought that King Henry I decreed that a yard should be the distance from the tip of his nose to the end of his outstretched thumb, which was approximately three feet.
 The Tudor rulers established that a furlong is 220 yards, later encouraging Queen Elizabeth I to declare in the 16th Century that one mile should be 5280 feet, not the traditional Roman 5000 feet.
 This made one mile exactly eight furlongs, creating a convenient relationship between the two.
 Several royal edicts in the 18th Century gave England a higher degree of standardization than other nations, which also implanted the Imperial System into its many colonies and territories.